 5) Advertising and Promotions

 Advertisements continue to stay a logical revenue source for any free app creators.
 Users dislike banners and ads for a reason — they are indeed often distracting and annoying, especially if you are, for example, working on a to-do list in a productivity app.
 So, simply adding automatic advertising banners via Apple’s iAd or Google’s AdMob may not be the best option for you, and the stats aren’t showing much traction from these services anyway.
 So, your goal is to think which ads can actually enhance the experience rather than damage it.
 Product placements and special projects targeting the same user interests work well not just in movies and on media portals, but also in apps.
-Once again you should consider non-competing products that complement your service and preferably don’t lead your users outside of your app experience/
+Once again you should consider non-competing products that compliment your service and preferably don’t lead your users outside of your app experience/

 Finally, evaluate which blend of a few monetizing strategies might work for your app to amplify the chances for success and analyze what’s working on a daily basis.
-If you do have the traffic then your most important thing is to understand what your users are trying to do, where they spend their time and get the information that will help your business decisions.
+If you do have the traffic then your most important thing is to understand what your users are trying to do, where they spend their time, and get the information that will help your business decisions.
 Analytics tools should be part of your code, so make sure your developer is working on adding as many sources of insights for you as possible.

 to our stories.